-During the financial period there was no compensation paid directly by the Scheme to the Directors of the Responsible Entity.
-Directors compensation was paid by either IOOF Service Co Pty Ltd or MLC Wealth Ltd (wholly owned subsidiaries of Insignia Financial Ltd, the ultimate parent company of ACP).
+During the financial period, there was no compensation paid directly by the Scheme to the Directors of the Responsible Entity.
+Directors' compensation was paid by MLC Wealth Ltd (a wholly owned subsidiary of Insignia Financial Ltd, the ultimate parent company of ACP).